oblinger/HookAnchorApp/At/@Eli Oblinger/Eli.md

+# Quotes

+- The rock would smash you like Play-Doh.
+You don’t want to do that.
+Then you would be dead forever.

 # FIRSTS
 ### 2023-08-10 First Bike Ride
 Grandma Ni gave Eli a bike for his birthday, and he road it down the block and to the mosque several times with Dad holding on to the back.